Vivo X100 Pro price in Pakistan & features

-The Vivo V29e offers two different options for memory and storage: one...
+The Vivo Drone Camera Phone a unique feature where the camera can be extended...

-Vivo is getting ready to launch the X100 Pro smartphone in the near future.
-This flagship device will showcase cutting-edge technology and features.
+Vivo is preparing to release the Pro smartphone soon.
+As a flagship device, it will boast state-of-the-art technology and features.
+X100

 Vivo X100 Pro price in Pakistan is expected to be Rs.
 224,999/-